bamboo-io/bamboo-copy/RECURRINGTOPUPHELP.md

 Please note that it can take between 1-3 banking days for your Direct Debit to clear after leaving your bank account depending on your bank.

-The minimum Recurring Top-up is $50, with a limit of $3,850 per week, however you can request a limit increase via the settings menu based on your in-app activity.
+The minimum Recurring Top-up is $50, with a limit of $3,850 per week, however you can request a limit increase via the settings menu based on your in-app activities.

 If you have any questions about Recurring Top-ups visit our [website](https://www.getbamboo.io/).